cthornsb/OtterGB/README.md

 the emulator is running too fast.

-VSync is off by default (for the reasons above), but you may enable it by changing **VSYNC_ENABLED** to *true* in the config file or by using the emulator console (press the ` key and type `vsync`) while the emulator is running.
+VSync is off by default (for the reasons above), but you may enable it by changing **VSYNC_FORCED** to *true* in the config file or by using the emulator console (press the ` key and type `vsync`) while the emulator is running.
 See the [OtterGB Console](#ottergb-console-and-lr35902-interpreter) section below.

 ### Linux builds

-On linux there are several command line options
+OtterGB may be run on Linux with or without command line arguments.
+The accepted command line arguments are shown below:

 | Option              | Args           | Description                                                |
 |:--------------------|:--------------:|:-----------------------------------------------------------|